leopitt/devops-static/README.md

 - connects the EC2 instance and stops/removes/restarts the docker containers.

 ## Ideas for future improvements
-- Incorporate a PHP and DB container into the docker-compose file to demonstrate a more complex setup.
+- Incorporate a DB container into the docker-compose file to demonstrate a more complex setup.
+  - Use secret keys or environment variables for the mysql connection details.
 - Don't configure the EC2 instance every time the workflow runs.
 Find a more efficient way.
 - Backup the checked out code on EC2 rather than removing it.
 - Incorporate some tests into the workflow.